 The product should be contained in an open-topped vessel at least 75mm diameter and preferably 100mm in order to ensure measurement light beam is wholly contained by the product.
 The sample container should be moved about and rotated but always under the instrument light beam while monitoring displayed moisture.
 This is best done using the configuration software with its trend plot.
 If the display varies significantly in relation to the desired accuracy, then multiple instrument readings should be taken for each sample, moving the sample dish through a range of positions.
 An alternative method is to measure a sample, pour it back into its container and then refill the sample cup.
 This should be repeated multiple times recording measurement readings each time.

-If accuracy of ±0.1% is required and repeatability of measurement between same sample readings is 0.5%, it is suggested 5 measurements be taken in different sample positions.
-The number of required measurements = measurement repeatability/required accuracy.
-Many sample measurements may be needed when high accuracy is required from a very nonhomogeneous product.
+If an accuracy of ±0.1% is required and repeatability of measurement between same sample readings is 0.5%, it is suggested 5 measurements be taken in different sample positions.
+Number of required measurements = measurement repeatability/required accuracy.
+Many sample measurements may be needed when a high accuracy is required from a very nonhomogeneous product.